Pom Poko + Legss

 Melting Vinyl and Love Thy Neighbour are overjoyed to bring Norway’s finest punk-pop anti-conformists back to Brighton for a sure fire hi-energy show at Chalk

-Norway’s finest punk-pop anti-conformists embrace their extremes with new album ‘Cheater’ due for release via Bella Union in January 2021.
+Norway’s finest punk-pop anti-conformists embrace their extremes in their latest album ‘Cheater’ was released via Bella Union in January 2021.
 Between the quartet’s sweet

 melodies, galvanic punky ructions and wild-at-art-rock eruptions, Cheater is the sound of